CALL TO ACTION

 • In Person: Arrive a bit early to register, and then deliver a 3-minute max public comment expressing why it's vital that we save OFH (feel free to borrow language from our petition and saveofh.com)

-• Remote: Email cityclerk@redmond.gov on Tuesday before 3pm with your Name and Phone Number to be called when it is your turn to speak.
+• Remote: Email cityclerk@redmond.gov - Email BY 2pm!! to request to call in to make comment your Name and Phone Number to be called when it is your turn to speak.

 • Written: Email cityclerk@redmond.gov on Tuesday before 3pm PT, with subject line "Items from the audience" and keep it 500 words max.